parttimenerd/taskcontrol/README.md

 Then use the following APIs:

 ```
-GET localhost:8087/help prints you this help
+GET localhost:PORT/task/{id} to get the status of a task
-GET localhost:8087/task/{id} to get the status of a task
+GET localhost:PORT/task/{id}?stopping=true|false to stop or resume a task
-GET localhost:8087/task/{id}?stopping=true|false to stop or resume a task
+GET localhost:PORT/task/{id}?lotteryPriority=N positive priority for the LotteryScheduler (larger the better)
-GET localhost:8087/task/plan/{id}?plan=s10,r10 to set the plan for a task (e.g. 10s running, 10s stopped)
+GET localhost:PORT/task/plan/{id}?plan=s10,r10 to set the plan for a task (e.g. 10s running, 10s stopped)
-GET localhost:8087/task/plan/{id} to get the current plan for a task
+GET localhost:PORT/task/plan/{id} to get the current plan for a task
-GET localhost:8087/plans the current plans as JSON
+GET localhost:PORT/plans the current plans as JSON

 The same for taskGroup (process)
 ```